davidojedalopez/udacity-front-end-nanodegree-natural-language-processing-api/README.md

    - Open src/server/index.js and make sure the root GET endpoint its configured to server your **dist** index.html file
    - Run `npm run build-prod`
    - Run `npm start` and open your localhost at port 8081

+## Tests

+To run the test suite execute the command `npm test`.
+Tests are written with Jest.